AngularJS Vulnerabilities: How to Assess AngularJS CVE Severity

 Following this standard, OpenLogic provides AngularJS long term support, which includes security patches for medium to high severity AngularJS CVEs and fixes for web browser updates that cause breaking changes.

 Regrettably, the synergy between AngularJS and Angular/Angular2 stops at the name, as it is a complete paradigm shift.
-The AngularJS community suggests the adoption and transition to Angular/Angular2; however, there is no upgrade path between these frameworks.
+The AngularJS community suggests the adoption and transition to Angular/Angular2; however, there is no easy upgrade path between these frameworks.
 Instead, a complete application rewrite is required.
-Therefore, it is a good time to assess the field and find a web application framework that meets your specific requirements (i.e. React, Vue.js, Express.js, Angular, etc.).
+Therefore, it is a good time to assess the field and choose a JavaScript framework that meets your specific requirements (i.e. React, Vue.js, Express.js, Angular, etc.).

 Fortunately, organizations that need more time to make this decision or more time to conduct the application migration can rely on OpenLogic for AngularJS LTS to reduce the security risk associated with running unsupported software that has reached end-of-life.